jose1500s/jose1500s/README.md

 📓 I'm currently studying computer systems engineering.

-🌱 I’m currently learning technologies like HTML, CSS, Js, Gulp, SASS on my own on udemy.
+🌱 I’m currently learning technologies like HTML, CSS, Js, and other tools.

 📫 How to reach me www.linkedin.com/in/jose-antonio-PP